danderson00/release-em/README.md

 ### Examples

-By default, **Release 'em** won't create git commits for packages not being published.
+By default, **Release 'em!** won't create git commits for packages not being published.
 To create a commit for these packages as well, using a JSON file:

 ```JSON